GreenGeorge/go-slack/README.md

 ```

 ## API Coverage
 Definitely doesn't cover the whole Slack API.
 Just the parts I need for my normal needs (easy message creation and sending by Slack's [Web API][1]).
-Contributions are welcome.
+Contributions are most welcome.

-Please note the message struct might also be incomplete.
+Please note the message struct schema might also be incomplete.
+I've yet to find one list that covers everything.

 [1]:https://www.google.com
 [2]:https://api.slack.com/apps